 Read more about what credit rating you need to buy a house.

 There are several government schemes to help people who are hoping to buy their first home.
 The best known is a Help-to-Buy ISA, which could help you save up a deposit if you are buying a house in the UK.
-For every £200 you put into the account, the government tops it up by 25%, up to a maximum bonus of £3,000 (or £6,000 if you and your partner have one each).
+For every £200 you put into the account, the government tops it up by 25%, up to a maximum bonus of £3,000.
 You need to have saved at least £1,600 before you can claim your bonus.

 You can also calculate how much the government will give you using this ISA calculator.
 Conditions apply.
 Check out Barclays’ Help to Buy ISA to see if it could help with saving towards your first home.